When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Not recommended for children, pregnant women, or people with thyroid issues
+• Not safe for pregnant women or those with thyroid issues.

 Pros